MaryamAsgarinezhad/obsidian/LLM/Session 1.md

 - So.
 Long term information is not the whole information cumulated through the process, but it is pruned and grom at each step.

-- **Output Gate** (oto_tot​): Decides what the hidden state should be, which is passed to the next LSTM unit and output layer.
+- **Output Gate** (o_t​): ==**Decides what the hidden state should be**==, which is passed to the **next LSTM unit and output layer**.
 Finally, we need to decide what we’re going to output.
 This output will be based on our cell state, but will be a filtered version.
 First, we run a sigmoid layer which decides what parts of the cell state we’re going to output.
-Then, we put the cell state through tanhtanh (to push the values to be between −1−1 and 11) and multiply it by the output of the sigmoid gate, so that we only output the parts we decided to. ) For the language model example, since it just saw a subject, it might want to output information relevant to a verb, in case that’s what is coming next.
-For example, it might output whether the subject is singular or plural, so that we know what form a verb should be conjugated into if that’s what follows next.(
+Then, we put the cell state through tanh (to push the values to be between −1 and 1) and multiply it by the output of the sigmoid gate, so that we only output the parts we decided to. ) For the language model example, since it just saw a subject, it might want to output information relevant to a verb, in case that’s what is coming next.
+For example, it might output whether the subject is singular or plural, so that we know what form a verb should be conjugated into if that’s what follows next.

 - ![[Pasted image 20241222173229.png]]